fedyacpp/BlumClicker/README.md

   - Ensure your GPU supports CUDA and it's installed correctly.
 - **Dependency Errors:**
   - Check the versions of installed libraries.
+  - Make sure you have upgraded `ultralytics` by running `pip install --upgrade ultralytics`.
 - **Model Weights Update:**
-  - Make sure you're using the latest `best.pt`.
+  - Make sure you're using the latest `best.pt` from the [link](https://drive.google.com/file/d/1lUTl4GulseoWs_vhPnYp0qkIYaumKMNg/view?usp=sharing).

 If issues persist, open an issue on GitHub or contact me directly.